RetroDECK/ES-DE/USERGUIDE-DEV.md

 For the **Full name** column, text inside square brackets [] are comments and not part of the actual system name.

 The **Default emulator** column lists the primary emulator as configured in es_systems.xml.
-If this differs between Unix, macOS and Windows then it's specified in square brackets, such as [UW] for Unix and Windows and [M] for macOS.
+If this differs between Linux, macOS and Windows then it's specified in square brackets, such as [LW] for Linux and Windows and [M] for macOS.

 The **Alternative emulators** column lists additional emulators configured in es_systems.xml that can be selected per system and per game.
-In the same manner as the _Default emulator_ column, differences between Unix, macOS and Windows are marked using square brackets.
+In the same manner as the _Default emulator_ column, differences between Linux, macOS and Windows are marked using square brackets.

 The **Needs BIOS** column indicates if any BIOS/system ROMs are required.
 Additional details should be covered by the emulator documentation.